MailTape/MailTape-v1/_posts/2015-02-01-Godblesscomputers.md

 _Godblesscomputers:_ **"**I love jazz.
 And i found really interesting when someone is able to find a good balance between samples and electronic sounds.**"**

 <p id="outroduction">
 That’s all folks!
 A big thank to our guest [Godblesscomputers](https://www.facebook.com/Godblesscomputers/timeline?ref=page_internal "Godblesscomputers' Facebook") for his selection and to Florence that made this episode possible.
+If your in Paris, you can see him live in few days [here](https://www.facebook.com/events/388539134648862/?fref=ts "GODBLESSCOMPUTERS @ POINT EPHEMERE") !
 Enjoy your Sunday !
 </p>